agh-cs-imbeciles/argo-otel/README.md

-Our project contains 2 repositories: forked application from Google and the primary repository containing all necessary tools to collect and process Open Telemetry data as the application itself.
+Our project contains 2 repositories: forked application from Google and the primary repository containing all necessary tools to collect and process OpenTelemetry data as the application itself.

 ## Complete Architecture